 1. Vergessen Der Bird Mit Venison Sauerbraten

+Venison sauerbraten is delicious, and it's far more authentic than anything you're likely to find at the nearest German restaurant.
+Except for the beer, that is.
 For those unaware, sauerbraten is a German pot roast.
 It uses cheap cuts, so a shoulder roast or other piece of venison that isn't steak-worthy is perfect.
 Granted, just about any non-poultry or fish can be used (pork and lamb are also common) but the point is that it uses a tough cut.

-Sear the meat prior to roasting, then roast low and slow in the marinade.
-After roasting, rest the meat while straining the liquid of any solid bits to make gravy.
-Serve both with traditional German sides if desired (red cabbage, potatoes or spaetzle) or whatever sides you want.
+You build a marinade for the meat using vinegar, herbs, spices and red wine.
+This makes for a savory, but slightly sour meal that's simply epic.
+The acids tenderize the meat as it marinades, which you'll want to give a few days.
+Sear the meat prior to roasting, then roast low and slow in the marinade, which will make the venison roast miles better.
+After roasting the venison in marinade, rest the meat while straining the liquid of any solid bits to make gravy.
+Serve both with traditional German sides if desired (red cabbage, potatoes or spaetzle) or whatever American sides you want.

 2. You'll Never Go Wrong With Backstrap Steaks

+Backstrap steaks are delicious.
+Do I REALLY need to say more?
 If you can't cook a good steak...here, I'll let Gordon Ramsay teach you.

 3. City Slickers Can't Get Venison Pastrami

+Pastrami is a misunderstood meat, especially when it comes to deer meat.
+Basically, it's a cheap cut that's been brined and then smoked.
+The brine tenderizes the meat, then low-and-slow smoking makes it tender, moist and full of flavor.
+The traditional cut is beef brisket.
+Essentially, the difference between pastrami and corned beef is the former is smoked after brining.
+People love it on a sandwich but if you brine and then smoke a big cut, you can serve generous slices alongside traditional Thanksgiving dishes.
 Like barbecued brisket?
 Then you'll love a pastrami roast.
 If you want some for sandwich meat, carve off slices as people dine.
 Slice the leftovers thin, and pile high on rye for a pastrami sandwich better than any New Yorker can get.
 It would make for a fantastic Thanksgiving main course.